sleddog/methods-spring-2021/fizzbuzz/Python/RansomBowman/README.md

 # FizzBuzzPython
- FizzBuzz in Python
+FizzBuzz in Python 3

+Make sure Python 3 is installed and set to path

 This program takes an input number from the user and then iterates from 1 to the provided number, printing each number and printing Fizz if the number of the iteration is a multiple of 3 instead of the number, and Buzz if the iterated number is a multiple of 5 instead of the number.
 At a number that is